Nathan Davis Career Record (entering 2018 NCAA Tournament): 209-71 (.746)

 Nathan Davis Bucknell Record (entering 2018 NCAA Tournament): 68-32 (.680)

 Nathan Davis returned to Bucknell in April 2015 to become the 21st head coach of the Bison men’s basketball program, and his impact on the program has been immediate.
-The Bison have captured Patriot League regular-season titles in each of his first two seasons as head coach, and in 2017 they returned to the NCAA Tournament after winning the PL Tournament title.
+The Bison have captured Patriot League regular-season titles in each of his first three seasons as head coach, and in 2017 and 2018 they followed with Patriot League Tournament titles and trips to the NCAA Tournament.

 Davis was a familiar face to Bucknell fans when he returned to Lewisburg, as he spent five years (2003-08) as the top assistant coach under Pat Flannery and was on the bench for the team’s historic NCAA Tournament victories in 2005 and 2006.
 In 2005, 14th-seeded Bucknell upset No. 3 Kansas in the first round of the NCAA Tournament, marking the first NCAA win in school and Patriot League history.
 A year later, the Bison achieved the first top-25 national ranking in program history, went back to the NCAA Tournament as a No. 9 seed, and then defeated Arkansas in the first round.

 In his very first season as head coach in 2015-16, he guided the team to a 14-4 Patriot League record (17-14 overall).
 The Bison had to win their final four games of the regular season to hold off Lehigh by one game for the regular-season title.
 Davis was named Patriot League Coach of the Year and was picked as a finalist for the Joe B. Hall Award, presented to the nation’s top first-year coach.
 His 17 wins were the most ever for a Bucknell coach in his initial season, and he led the team to its third National Invitation Tournament (NIT) appearance.